Labor is a pain. Literally.

 Keep in mind that essential oils are very concentrated and potent.
 Essential oils must always be diluted in a carrier oil before they touch the skin.
 If diffused into the air, remove pets and children from the area.
 Do not use essential oils on an infant.
 Proceed with caution and don’t use more than the recommended amount.
 Essential oils should not be ingested.

 There are various ways to use essential oils, but the most common are massaging and inhaling.

-To massage oil into your skin, dilute a drop or two with a teaspoon of base oil like grapeseed oil.
+To massage oil into your skin, dilute a drop or two with a teaspoon of carrier oil such as grapeseed oil.
 You can also use sweet almond oil if you’re not allergic to nuts.
 Have your partner massage the oil into your feet, temples, or lower back.

 If you’re over being touched or probed, you can also simply inhale the aroma.
 Add two drops into a vaporizer.
 For a warm bath, mix 4 drops with a carrier oil, then add to running water.
 Let your lungs do the work while you bask in the calming scent.

-Only certain essential oils are safe to use during labor.
+Only certain essential oils are usually safe to use during labor.
 And keep in mind, these are only OK to use if you’ve had a healthy, low-risk pregnancy.
 Some of the potential risks include allergic reactions, skin irritation, nausea, and headache.

-Try sniffing out various oils before you go into labor.
+Try sniffing various oils before you go into labor.
 Some scents will appeal to you more than others and it’s not necessary to indulge in them all.
 As always, talk to your doctor or midwife to get the most up-to-date information about essential oils.
 There’s no scientific evidence that they’re safe for pregnancy.

 Before applying to the skin, essential oils must be diluted in a carrier oil.
-Here are five of the essential oils and their uses that moms swear by.
+Here are five of the essential oils and their uses that some moms swear by.

-Place a single drop on the center of both of your palms, or rub some onto your lower back and tummy.
+Place diluted oil on the center of both of your palms, or rub some onto your lower back and tummy.
 Besides relieving pain, this essential oil can also help heal a tear after childbirth.

 Doulas are a big fan of this essential oil.
 When applied at the last stages of labor, the mother can really get into a euphoric state, instead of threatening vengeance on the father of the child.

 To use, dilute a few drops and apply on skin over reproductive organs.
-Or, place a drop on each palm and inhale between contractions.
+Or, place a few diluted drops on each palm and inhale between contractions.

 Note: Clary sage can induce labor, so don’t use this unless you’re ready to give birth and have consulted with your doctor.
-If you get the OK, place a couple of drops on your inner ankles.
+If you get the OK, place a couple drops of diluted oil on your inner ankles.

 The fear and anxiety of childbirth can be as crippling as the physical challenges.
-The scent of lavender oil calms the nerves as much as a glass of pinot (some of us learned the hard way that wine isn’t allowed when you give birth).
+The scent of lavender oil calms the nerves.
+One study of 121 low-risk, first-time moms who smelled lavender or did not found women who inhaled lavender reported less anxiety.

-Note: Lavender alone can’t induce labor, but it’s often blended with oils that can.
+Note: Lavender alone isn’t thought to induce labor, but it’s often blended with oils that are believed to induce labor.

 Before you lube up on essential oils, research the products and where they’re coming from.
 Let your doctor know your aromatherapy plans ahead of time.

-If you get really into it, you can even hire an aromatherapist to be available during your labor for peace of mind.
+If you get really into essential oils, you can hire an aromatherapist to be available during your labor for added support.